Claim: The horses in Young Frankenstein react violently to Frau Blücher's name because it means 'glue' in German.

 And did you know why the horses [in Young Frankenstein] whinny every time they hear the name of Frau Blucher, played by Cloris Leachman?
 Her name sounds like the German word for glue.

 Origins:Young Frankenstein (1974) is Mel Brooks' inspired spoof of horror movies, in which Dr. Frankenstein's grandson, Dr. Friedrich von Frankenstein (Gene Wilder), inherits his grandfather's castle and begins his own attempts at creating a human being and infusing it with the spark of life.
 The hilariously parodical scenes which follow include the monster's encounter with a lonely, blind hermit (Gene Hackman) who befriends him, spills hot soup in his lap, and proffers a cigar but lights the monster's thumb instead, and the dancing duet to "Puttin' on the Ritz" performed by Friedrich and his monster.

-Among the cast of characters Friedrich discovers when he returns to Transylvania with his fiancée (Madeline Kahn) are a pretty assistant named Inga (Teri Garr), the bug-eyed hunchback Igor — who insists his name is pronounced "eye-gor" (Marty Feldman), and the old housekeeper Frau Blucher (Cloris Leachman).
-Friedrich's encounter with Frau Blucher leads into one of the film's running gags: Every time a character speaks the housekeeper's name, nearby horses whinny and neigh.
-A generation of film-goers, missing the obvious humor behind the gag, are now convinced they know the subtle "secret" that makes this "in-joke" funny: "Blucher" is the German (or Yiddish) word for "glue," and so the horses react in distress whenever they hear the name (because glue is made from horses, ya know).
+Among the cast of characters Friedrich discovers when he returns to Transylvania with his fiancée (Madeline Kahn) are a pretty assistant named Inga (Teri Garr), the bug-eyed hunchback Igor who insists his name is pronounced "eye-gor" (Marty Feldman), and the old housekeeper Frau Blücher (Cloris Leachman).
+Friedrich's encounter with Frau Blücher leads into one of the film's running gags: Every time a character speaks the housekeeper's name, nearby horses whinny, neigh, and rear up on their hind legs as if frightened:

 The only in-joke connected with this gag is that so many people have missed its real humor and instead been taken in by a leg-pull.
-"Blucher" is not the German word for "glue," nor does it sound remotely like any German word for "glue" — standard, slang, archaic, or otherwise.
-Blucher (or Blücher) is simply an ordinary Germanic surname.
+"Blücher" is not the German (or Yiddish) word for "glue," nor does it sound remotely like any German (or Yiddish) word for "glue" — standard, slang, archaic, or otherwise.
+Blücher is simply an ordinary Germanic surname.

 For some of us, the desire to believe we've been let in on a piece of secret knowledge can overpower our good sense and lead us to ludicrously arcane readings of the straightforward.
 Full appreciation of Young Frankenstein's broad humor requires only a familiarity with some common cinematic devices, not the process by which glue is made.